aedanpope/tc_client/README.md

 Consider a battle a [Terran Vulture](http://wiki.teamliquid.net/starcraft/Vulture) and a [Protoss Zealot](http://wiki.teamliquid.net/starcraft/Zealot).

 The vulture is a fast, fragile unit with a ranged attack.
-The Zealot is a strong slow-moving unit with a melee attack.
-If a Vulture and a Zealot simply move directly to attack each other - the Zealot will win.
+The zealot is a strong slow-moving unit with a melee attack.
+If a vulture and a zealot simply move directly to attack each other - the zealot will win.

-In professional StarCraft, it is commonly accepted that Vultures beat Zealots - because expert players will [micro](http://wiki.teamliquid.net/starcraft2/Micro_(StarCraft)#Battle_micro) the vultures to hit the zealot once from range, then dance back before the zealot can attack and hit it again.
+In professional StarCraft, it is commonly accepted that vultures beat zealots - because expert players will [micro](http://wiki.teamliquid.net/starcraft2/Micro_(StarCraft)#Battle_micro) the vultures to hit the zealot once from range, then dance back before the zealot can attack and hit it again.
 This techniqe of "dancing back" is called [kiting](http://wiki.teamliquid.net/starcraft2/Kiting).

 A kiting micro battle is:
 - hard to win with null or random actions